yoan-famel/Endpoint-Remediation-Shell-Scripting/README.md

 In some cases it could be a good idea to review them, some are standalones while others can be fully integrated to detections/remediations from the get go to Intune.
 Since most are PowerShell for now anyway =)

-Here's a general guide to running PowerShell scripts:
+A general guide to running PowerShell scripts:

 1. Clone the repo or download the script(s) you need.
 2. Open a PowerShell terminal.